In 2016, six regional families signed up to receive their energy in a new way, harnessing technology not previously used on our network.

 Our Great Southern stand-alone power system trial was limited to six properties in the Great Southern region.

-This Round 1 project will supersize the rollout, with the inclusion of up to 60 SPS units across regional WA.
+SPS Round 1 will supersize the rollout, with the inclusion of SPS units across 57 sites in regional WA.

-Participants will also come from a more varied energy consumption background, allowing us to trial a more diverse set of SPS configurations and sizes.
+Participants come from a more varied energy consumption background, allowing us to deploy a more diverse set of SPS configurations and sizes.
+Properties are located throughout our network area from Mullewa in the north, to Cranbrook in the south and Bodallin in the east.

-60 possible locations have been identified by our planners as meeting the criteria to be a SPS trial participant.
-These 60 locations are serviced by 258 kilometres of overhead powerlines.
-That’s nearly 4.5 kilometres of powerline per property – all of which needs to be replaced at significant cost within the next 10 years.
+57 locations have been identified as meeting the criteria to be a SPS Round 1 participant.
+These locations are serviced by 227 kilometres of overhead powerlines.
+That’s four kilometres of powerline per property – all of which needs to be replaced at significant cost in the coming years.

 The success of our first SPS trial has resulted in strong interest by regional families and businesses who would love to have their own system.
 For the purposes of this trial, we have identified the potential participants based on; where single or clusters of customers are sitting on long, aging spur lines which are due for replacement; and their annual energy consumption patterns.

-So while you cannot nominate yourself for a SPS, if this second trial further demonstrates the effectiveness of these systems - and at larger scale – then we may see these systems as a standard part of our service offering in the future.
+So while you cannot nominate yourself for a SPS right now, if SPS Round 1 further demonstrates the effectiveness of these systems - and at larger scale – then we may see these systems as a standard part of our service offering in the future.

 What is a spur line?